tchu1997/Open-Source-Projects/README.md

 - Scripts execute before the page is fully loaded, so there needs a function that prevents some cripts from running too fast (to perform a click event after all resources have loaded, for example)
 - Lots of material design
 ### Issues
-- Have to refresh the page too see result when performing any action on the shopping cart
+- Have to refresh page to see result when performing any action on the shopping cart
 - Page loads a bit slow
 - Web layout is not very responsive